ggciag/mandyoc/paper/paper.md

 The code is fully parallelized using the Portable, Extensible Toolkit for Scientific Computation (PETSc) [@petsc-efficient;@petsc-user-ref;@petsc-web-page].
 The present version of the code can simulate thermochemical convection using different rheological formulations: Newtonian flow, non-linear viscous flow or visco-plastic deformation.
-For example, the lithosphere can be simulated as a combination of different visco-plastic layers in which the effective viscosity depends on a nonlinear power law viscous rheology and a plastic yield criterium, like the Drucker-Prager criterium.
+For example, the lithosphere can be simulated as a combination of different visco-plastic layers in which the effective viscosity depends on a nonlinear power law viscous rheology and a plastic yield criterion, like the Drucker-Prager criterion.
 Additionally, strain softening is implemented to facilitate the localization of strain in the plastic regime during, for example, lithospheric stretching.

 The composition and strain history is tracked by particles present in the interior of the finite element.